 For example, if the job requires excellent problem-solving skills, you could discuss a project or task that required a lot of strategizing and problem-solving to complete successfully.

-If the job involves teamwork, provide examples of team projects you have participated in and discuss how you were able to work with others to reach a successful outcome.
+If the job involves teamwork, give examples of team projects.
+Discuss how you worked with others to achieve a successful outcome.

 3) Be specific